caseyg/awesome/TOPICS.md

 ## issue-tracker

 *   [makeplane/plane](https://github.com/makeplane/plane) - 🔥 🔥 🔥 Open Source JIRA, Linear, Monday, and Asana Alternative.
-Plane helps you track your issues, epics, and product roadmaps in the simplest way possible.
+Plane helps you track your issues, epics, and cycles the easiest way on the planet.

 ## jira

 *   [makeplane/plane](https://github.com/makeplane/plane) - 🔥 🔥 🔥 Open Source JIRA, Linear, Monday, and Asana Alternative.
-Plane helps you track your issues, epics, and product roadmaps in the simplest way possible.
+Plane helps you track your issues, epics, and cycles the easiest way on the planet.

 ## jira-alternative

 *   [makeplane/plane](https://github.com/makeplane/plane) - 🔥 🔥 🔥 Open Source JIRA, Linear, Monday, and Asana Alternative.
-Plane helps you track your issues, epics, and product roadmaps in the simplest way possible.
+Plane helps you track your issues, epics, and cycles the easiest way on the planet.

 ## linear

 *   [makeplane/plane](https://github.com/makeplane/plane) - 🔥 🔥 🔥 Open Source JIRA, Linear, Monday, and Asana Alternative.
-Plane helps you track your issues, epics, and product roadmaps in the simplest way possible.
+Plane helps you track your issues, epics, and cycles the easiest way on the planet.

 ## project-management

 *   [makeplane/plane](https://github.com/makeplane/plane) - 🔥 🔥 🔥 Open Source JIRA, Linear, Monday, and Asana Alternative.
-Plane helps you track your issues, epics, and product roadmaps in the simplest way possible.
+Plane helps you track your issues, epics, and cycles the easiest way on the planet.

 *   [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - Bring projects, wikis, and teams together with AI.
 AppFlowy is the AI collaborative workspace where you achieve more without losing control of your data.
 The leading open source Notion alternative.

 ## work-management

 *   [makeplane/plane](https://github.com/makeplane/plane) - 🔥 🔥 🔥 Open Source JIRA, Linear, Monday, and Asana Alternative.
-Plane helps you track your issues, epics, and product roadmaps in the simplest way possible.
+Plane helps you track your issues, epics, and cycles the easiest way on the planet.

 ## react-applications